squix78/esp8266-projects/arduino-ide/weather-station-v2/README.md

 This class interfaces with the display over the I2C bus.
 Please be aware that I set the bus speed relatively high, in order to have faster refreshes of the display.
 It can happen that for some reason this value is too high for your setup.
-Then you'd have to experiment with different values
+Then you'd have to experiment with different values.
+This class is based on code from @mikerankin.
+Thank you a lot, Mike for deciphering the datasheets!

 ## WeatherClient